 Trained as one of the first generation of health psychologists, Prof. Revenson brings a social-ecological perspective to the study of how stress and coping processes affect psychological adjustment to chronic physical illness, and how these processes are influenced by the social context.
 She is the co-author or co-editor of nine volumes, including Couples Coping with Stress and the Handbook of Health Psychology, now in its second edition.
 She is an Associate Editor of the journal Annals of Behavioral Medicine is on the editorial board of the journal Health Psychology.
 She was the Founding Editor-in-Chief of the journal, Women’s Health: Gender, Behavior and Policy.
 Dr. Revenson is a Past-President of the Division of Health Psychology of the American Psychological Association and in 2013 was awarded the Nathan Perry Career Service Award in Health Psychology for her contributions to the advancement of health psychology as a field, nationally and internationally.

 All of my research relates to a few simple questions: How do individuals and their families adapt to a major life stressor, specifically living with a serious illness, such as cancer?
-What person and environment factors help and hinder successful coping?
-And how can we translate the health-protective factors into brief, cost-effective and in-situ interventions?
+What risk and resilience factors help and hinder successful coping?
+And how can we translate the health-protective factors into brief, cost-effective interventions?

-To answer these questions, my laboratory conducts research on stress and coping processes among individuals, couples, and families facings serious physical illness.
+To answer these questions, the Coping and Health in Context (CHiC) lab http://huntercollegechiclab.wix.com/chiclab conducts research on stress and coping processes among individuals, couples, and families facings serious physical illness.
 We investigate this phenomenon among children, adolescents, and adults, married couples, and families facing recently-diagnosed and long-term chronic illnesses, including cancer and rheumatoid arthritis; the influence of supportive and non-supportive social relationships on psychosocial adjustment, and dyadic coping - how couples face stress and illness together.

 All my research adopts a social contextual perspective.
 That is, we conduct research primarily in naturalistic settings, and ask questions that have the potential to promote positive social and individual change.
 We use multiple methods, including in-person and SKYPE interviews, written questionnaires, internet surveys, and focus groups.
 The audience for this work is broad, including psychologists, physicians and other health professionals, and popular magazines.